 Last Updated on

 Preterm labour can lead to the problems of the heart, lungs, and brain in a newborn.
-But nowadays, there are certain drugs available that can help delay labour.
-Many doctors consider administering Betnesol injections to a new mother.
+But nowadays, there are certain drugs available that can help delay labour in order to ensure the proper growth of the organs.
+Many doctors consider administering Betnesol injections to a pregnant woman in order to hasten lung maturity of the baby.
 However, a Betnesol injection is administered only if its benefits outweigh the risk.
-If you are pregnant, you should know whether these injections are safe or not.
+If you are pregnant, you should know whether or not a betnesol injection is safe during pregnancy.

 Is It Safe to Take Betamethasone Injections During Pregnancy?

 A Betnesol injection is given during pregnancy only if there is no alternative treatment available for a prenatal complication.
 Administering a Betnesol injection to a pregnant woman can pose risks to her baby as it is known to cross the placenta and affect the unborn child.
 It is best avoided in any form (injections or topical creams) unless recommended by a doctor.
 It is best to consult a gynaecologist about the risks involved and ask about alternatives.